 Obviously you’ll want a good, breathable rain jacket that will allow heat and moisture to escape while still keeping the rain out, and you should absolutely carry a travel umbrella with you as well.
 For clothing, focus on breathable, quick-dry fabrics.

 Airy tops, sundresses, fun shorts, and active-wear fabrics will suit you well.
 A swimsuit and a cute cover-up that you can throw on over your suit are perfect for beach and pool time.
 I also highly recommend bringing an eco-friendly sunscreen.
 Temperatures average between 70°F to 85°F (21°C to 29°C), sometimes up to 95°F (21°C) depending on the region.

-Remember, Mexico is largely covered by desert, or arid temperate plains.
-There are absolutely some lush areas in this big country, but much of Mexico is dry even ith seasonal rains.
-When traveling in this climate, sun protection and skin hydration are absolutely crucial.
+Remember, Mexico is largely covered by desert or arid temperate plains.
+There are absolutely lush, rainforest areas, but much of Mexico is dry with seasonal rains.
+When traveling in this diverse climate, sun protection and skin hydration are crucial.
 You lose a lot of your hydration through sun exposure and sweating, and you’ll want to minimize that when possible.
-Also, the sun in Mexico is incredibly strong even when it’s cold – almost everyone I know who has gone to Mexico suffered at least one sunburn while they were there.
+Also, the sun in Mexico is incredibly strong even when it’s cold – almost everyone I know who has gone to Mexico suffered at least one sunburn while visiting.